owncloud-archive/documentation/admin_manual/installation/installation_wizard.rst

    lost.

 The easy way to set the correct permissions is to copy and run the script, below.
-What it does is to:
+The script sets proper permissions and ownership including the handling of necessary directories.
+The script also prepares for an ``apps2`` directory, for details see ``config.sample.php``:

 - Replace the ``ocpath`` variable with the path to your ownCloud directory.
 - Replace the ``ocdata`` variable with the path to your ownCloud data directory.
+- Replace the ``ocapps2`` variable with the path to your ownCloud apps2 directory.

 In case use want to use links for the data and apps2 directory:

 - Replace the ``linkdata`` variable with the path to your ownCloud linked data directory.
 - Replace the ``linkapps2`` variable with the path to your ownCloud linked apps2 directory.

+Set the correct HTTP user and group according your needs:

-- Replace the ``htuser`` and ``htgroup`` variables with your HTTP user and group
+- Replace the ``htuser`` and ``htgroup`` variables with your HTTP user and group.

+In case of upgrading using tar:

+- Replace the ``oldocpath`` variable with the path to your old ownCloud directory.

 .. literalinclude:: ./examples/post-installation-steps.sh
    :language: php

-If you have customized your ownCloud installation and your file paths are different than the standard installation, then modify this script accordingly.
+If you have customized your ownCloud installation and your file paths are different than the standard installation, modify this script accordingly.

-This lists the recommended modes and ownership for your ownCloud directories and files:
+This summary lists the recommended modes and ownership for your ownCloud directories and files:

 * All files should be read-write for the file owner, read-only for the group owner, and zero for the world
 * All directories should be executable (because directories always need the executable bit set), read-write for the directory owner, and read-only for the group owner
 * The :file:`apps/` directory should be owned by ``[HTTP user]:[HTTP group]``
+* The :file:`apps2/` directory should be owned by ``[HTTP user]:[HTTP group]``
 * The :file:`config/` directory should be owned by ``[HTTP user]:[HTTP group]``
-* The :file:`themes/` directory should be owned by ``[HTTP user]:[HTTP group]``
 * The :file:`data/` directory should be owned by ``[HTTP user]:[HTTP group]``
+* The :file:`updater/` directory should be owned by ``[HTTP user]:[HTTP group]``
 * The :file:`[ocpath]/.htaccess` file should be owned by ``root:[HTTP group]``
 * The :file:`data/.htaccess` file should be owned by ``root:[HTTP group]``
 * Both :file:`.htaccess` files are read-write file owner, read-only group and